digital-asset/daml/docs/source/daml/reference/generic-templates.rst

 Notice that the signatories of the proposal are obtained from the signatories of the underlying contract.
 This is done by calling the overloaded ``signatory`` method.
 The observers on the other hand are independent of the underlying asset.

 Finally let's look at the ``Accept`` choice which characterizes the propose and accept workflow.
-Any receiver can ``Accept`` which results in a contract of the underlying asset type being created.
+The receiver can ``Accept`` which results in a contract of the underlying asset type being created.
 We are able to call ``create`` on the asset since we know it satisfies the ``Template`` constraint.

 Template Instances
 ******************